 - Various property damages

-- Medical expenses, treatment, physical therapy, prescriptions, equipment, etc.
+- Medical expenses, including treatment, physical therapy, prescriptions, and equipment

 - Lost wages and reduced earning capability

-You must keep all the bills and other financial documents related to your economic damages safe and organized.
-Then, you can use them as proof of your damages, and it will help our lawyers accurately calculate your settlement total.
+You must keep all the bills and other financial documents for your economic damages safe and organized.
+Then, you can use them as proof of your losses, and it will help our lawyers accurately calculate your settlement total.

 Non-Economic Damages